If you are considering a reverse mortgage, it is important to understand that your home must be appraised by an FHA-approved appraiser.

 You are an interested party to the transaction and typically are not a licensed appraiser approved by HUD.

 Therefore, your opinion is unqualified and biased.
 This is no insult.
-My opinion is biased when it comes to my home and its value as well.
-So, the area where we all have the best possible chance of obtaining a reconsideration of value is to provide additional comparable properties to make or support a higher value that the appraiser did not consider.
+My opinion on my home and its value is biased.
+The best chance of obtaining a reconsideration of value is to provide additional comparable properties that support a higher value than the appraiser considered.

-When doing this, it is important to remember that the appraiser will not consider one floor plan more desirable than another, and other things you feel everyone in your neighborhood “knows” will bring more value unless there are sales that can verify the contention.
+When doing this, it is important to remember that the appraiser will not consider one floor plan more desirable than another, nor will they consider other factors you believe everyone in your neighborhood “knows” that add value, unless there are sales to support those claims.

 In other words, if you live in a tract of homes where the builder built one model with open concept and higher ceilings that sold for more when the tract opened 15 years ago, but all the recent sales indicate that they are now selling for about the same prices, the appraiser will not consider the premiums that the one-floor plan brought when the models first opened.